Configure Oracle Analytics Cloud

 1. Navigate to Catalog > My Folders.

-2. Move the dashboards from My Folders to Shared Folders.
+3. Move the dashboards from the My Folders directory to the Shared folder inside the Shared Folders directory.

 14. Test thoroughly to ensure that all visualizations, data connections, user access, and other functions are working as expected.